Why is my SELECT query running slowly on my Amazon Aurora MySQL DB Cluster?

 Monitor your Amazon RDS system resources using metrics

 - Amazon CloudWatch metrics are the easiest way to monitor your CPU utilization.
-For more information on what metrics are available for Amazon Aurora, see Monitoring Amazon Aurora DB cluster metrics.
+For more information on what metrics are available for Amazon Aurora, see Amazon CloudWatch metrics for Amazon Aurora.

 - Enhanced monitoring gives a detailed look at OS level metrics at lower granularity.
-It gives you a detailed breakdown of how the processes are using your CPU.
+The detailed breakdown shows how the processes are using your CPU.

 SELECT queries can also run slowly due to disk seeks.
 To minimize the disk I/O, the database engine tries to cache the block read from the disk.
-This means that next time the database needs the same block of data, it can fetch from the memory rather than going to the disk.
+This means that next time the database needs the same block of data, it's fetched from the memory rather than from the disk.

-Use the metrics below to check if you are serving a particular query from disk or from memory:
+Use these metrics to check if you are serving a particular query from disk or from memory:

-VolumeReadsIOPS: This metric is the number of billed volume level [disk] read operations and should be as low as possible.
+- VolumeReadsIOPS: This metric is the number of billed volume level [disk] read operations.
+It's a best practice to make sure that this value is as low as possible.

-BufferCacheHitRatio: This metric is the percentage of requests that the buffer cache serves, and should be as high as possible.
+- BufferCacheHitRatio: This metric is the percentage of requests that the buffer cache serves.
+It's a best practice to make sure that this value is as high as possible.
 If BufferCacheHitRatio drops and your SELECT statement is slow, then you're processing the query from underlying volumes.

 Identify deadlocks and wait events